AlexCasamitjana/Predicting-Profitable-Customer-Segments/README.md

 ## **Concepts to be worked on in the future**
 ·Implementing hyperparameter search for all models.

-·Tryind diferent models, maybe also deep learning.
+·Trying diferent models, maybe also deep learning.

 ·Implement CrossValidation